mwjsanders/Home-Automation/README.md

 # Domoticz
-The stuf used by Domoticz
+The stuf I used in combination with Domoticz

 #### TV